EV-soft/Clever-Html-Engine/README.md

                       PHP is the language to make server-side backend programming.

-            PHP2HTML is the tool/framework to make your client-side frontend programming in PHP.
+            PHP2HTML is your tool/framework to make your client-side frontend programming in PHP.
 </b></p>